Frequently Asked Questions (FAQs)

 No, but you can work with a case manager, broker, or navigator to enroll in a plan yourself– and then LA HAP can help you pay for it.

 Typically, insurance plans (including all Marketplace plans) will allow someone to sign up for insurance but pay their first premium at a later date.
 So, a client can sign up for insurance and then fill out the LA HAP Insurance Add/Change Form to apply for HIP premium and cost-share assistance.
 If approved, HIP can pay the initial premium and future premiums directly to the insurer.
+If you want HIP to do this, it’s important to send them the Insurance Add/Change Form before the payment deadline.

 Will LA HAP help me with any insurance plan I buy?